privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 ## Clean your docker images & containers

-After node dependency updates or major updates, you will need to clean your container images and volumes.
-There might be some situation where your local image registry is corrupted, inconsistent, or has accumulated too many unused images.
-You can take a fresh start by cleaning your local images.
+After node dependency updates or major updates, you must clean your container images and volumes.
+In some situations, your local image registry might be corrupted, inconsistent, or have accumulated too many unused images.
+Cleaning your local images can give you a fresh start.

-Execute the following commands from the project root directory :
+Execute the following commands from the project root directory:

 ```sh
 # prune docker images and volumes
 sudo npm run clean
 ```

-if it does not work, you can troubleshoot by running the following commands one at a time.
+If it does not work, you can troubleshoot by running the following commands one at a time.

 Remove any stopped containers and all unused images (not just dangling images) :